Ian Douglas Bruce

 Senior Aquatic Biologist

-Katrina has a B.Sc. in biology from McGill University, a diploma in GIS from VIU and a diploma in Restoration from UVic.
-She has an immense passion for aquatic ecosystems and has experience working on a wide range of projects including water quality of lakes in Quebec, genetic evolution of Arctic char in Iceland and coral reef health in Australia.
-Katrina combines her expertise in ecology, restoration and GIS in supporting PSS with their goal of improving aquatic habitats.
+Katrina is a Registered Professional Biologist (RPBio) with a BSc in Biology from McGill University, a Diploma in GIS from VIU, and a Diploma in Restoration of Natural Systems from UVic.
+She has an immense passion for aquatic ecosystems and has experience working on a wide range of projects including water quality of lakes in Quebec, genetic evolution of Arctic char in Iceland, and coral reef health in Australia.
+Katrina combines her expertise in ecology, restoration, and GIS in supporting PSS with their goal of improving aquatic habitats.

 Austin Nolan